tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/tutorial-shell.md

 - Make the most important keyword in your page once bold
 - Remove these instructions before submitting.
 Your article should start with the three dashes --- and the following parameters.
 ---
-tutorialtitle: "Your Tutorial Title (50-70 characters)" \
+tutorialtitle: "Your Tutorials Title (50-70 characters)" \
 type: "your-tutorial-title (spaces replaced with - and no capitals)" \
 title: "Your tutorial title (50-70 characters)" \
 description: "A brief description of this tutorial page (130–160 characters)." \